naver/fixture-monkey/content/en/docs/generating-objects/instantiate-methods.md

     }

     public Product(
-        String productName,
+        String str,
         long id,
         long price
     ) {
         this.id = id;
-        this.productName = productName;
+        this.productName = str;
         this.price = price;
         this.options = Collections.emptyList();
         this.createdAt = Instant.now();